bloomberg/chef-bach/README.md

 requires manual interaction is considered BREAKING (as a GitHub tag) and should be avoided as much as possible; our mantra is that all operations are handled automatically.
 All services should be secured and kerberized as appropriate.
-Yet, testing should be done both with a kerberized VM cluster as well as a non-kerberized cluster (or Test-Kitchen VM) to ensure both workflows run-through.
-The non-kerberized path is useful to ensure others can more easily integrate starting in a non-secure environment before going fully secure.
+Yet, testing should be done both with a kerberized VM cluster.

 BACH Services
 -------------